pavan-kumar-s/tpp/ICLR.md

 4. Beam Search Pruning: We retain only top-k scoring subgraphs, enabling early termination and further constraining computational cost.
 5. Ablation studies (Table 4) show that increasing subgraph count from 5 to 15 yields <0.1% performance gains, confirming we operate near the efficiency frontier.

+**Weakness-3 and Question-3:**
+The query decomposition is based on a directed acyclic graph, which might lead to a limitation for queries that do involve cycles or cannot be expressed as a DAG.
+Whether this is a source of issues is not discussed.
+How would BrowseNet handle queries that involve cycles, mutual dependencies, or other forms of recursive reasoning?

+We appreciate the opportunity to clarify our design choice regarding DAG-based query decomposition.
+1. Inherent Nature of Question Answering
+Question answering tasks are fundamentally acyclic by design.
+A well-posed question cannot logically require its own answer as a prerequisite—doing so would create an infinite loop and violate the principle of well-founded reasoning.
+For example, if Q1 requires Q2 to be answered, and Q2 requires Q1, neither question can be answered, making the query semantically ill-defined.
+2. Dataset Evidence
+Across our evaluation benchmarks (HotpotQA, 2WikiMQA, MuSiQue), all gold decomposition chains are acyclic.
+No instances of cycles or mutual dependencies appear in naturally-occurring multi-hop questions.
+This suggests that queries expressible as DAGs capture the full spectrum of practical QA scenarios.
+3. Design Justification
+By restricting decomposition to DAGs, we ensure:
+- Termination guarantees: Every subquestion has a well-defined base case
+- Tractable reasoning: No infinite loops or circular dependencies
+- Semantic validity: Decompositions remain faithful to the underlying question structure

+**Scope and Future Work**: We acknowledge that if a user intentionally constructs a query with cyclic dependencies (e.g., "Answer Q1 if Q2 is true, and answer Q2 if Q1 is true"), BrowseNet would not handle it by design.
+However, such queries fall outside the scope of standard QA tasks and would require fundamentally different reasoning approaches (e.g., fixed-point computation or constraint satisfaction).
+For practical multi-hop QA, DAG-based decomposition is both sufficient and necessary.

+**weakness-4**
+Calling the constructed graph a “knowledge graph” seems somewhat misleading, since the edges primarily encode textual similarity or shared entity mentions, rather than semantic relations between well-defined concepts.
+It might be more accurate to refer to it as a semantic chunk graph or entity-linked similarity graph.
+Clarifying this terminology would prevent confusion for readers coming from the KG community.

+We recognize that a traditional knowledge graph involves entities as nodes and predicates as edges, while our graph is constructed over chunks of text, which suits retrieval-augmented generation tasks better.
+We initially followed prior work using the term "knowledge graph" [1][2] for similar graphs, but upon reflection, we agree the term could be clearer.
+We will revise the manuscript to replace "knowledge graph" with "graph of chunks" wherever appropriate

+**Action:**
+We will revise the manuscript to replace all instances of "knowledge graph" with "graph of chunks" to improve clarity and accuracy.

+**References:**
+1) Wang, Y., Lipka, N., Rossi, R. A., Siu, A., Zhang, R., & Derr, T. (2024, March).
+Knowledge graph prompting for multi-document question answering.
+In Proceedings of the AAAI conference on artificial intelligence (Vol. 38, No. 17, pp. 19206-19214).
+2) Yang, Z., Zhu, Z., & Zhu, J. (2025, April).
+CuriousLLM: Elevating multi-document question answering with llm-enhanced knowledge graph reasoning.
+In Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 3: Industry Track) (pp. 274-286).